 About Us

-Iranian Studies began at UCLA in the early 1960s as a doctoral program largely inspired by European precedents.
-After a bachelor’s degree was established in 1989, the program began to attract young scholars interested in the newly introduced undergraduate philological and historical courses.
+The UCLA Program of Iranian Studies was established at UCLA in the early 1960s as a doctoral program largely inspired by European precedents.
+After a bachelor’s degree was introduced in 1989, the Program began to attract young scholars interested in the newly formed undergraduate philological and historical curriculum.